Pilot projects: Digital therapeutic experiments

 Better functional capacity for multiple sclerosis (MS) patients

 Fatigue is a common symptom affecting the functional capacity and quality of life of MS patients.
-The pilot project will study the use of digital therapy for the self-management of fatigue among MS patients.
+The pilot project studied the use of digital therapy for the self-management of fatigue among MS patients.
 The digital therapy is based on activity planning, where patients use a mobile application to learn to assess the factors that affect their coping and thus better deal with their symptoms.
-The aim is to strengthen patients’ experience of managing their own coping, facilitate communication between patients and healthcare professionals and optimise the overall treatment of multiple sclerosis.
+The aim was to strengthen patients’ experience of managing their own coping, facilitate communication between patients and healthcare professionals and optimise the overall treatment of multiple sclerosis.

 Project implemented by: Oulu University Hospital, Mervi Ryytty